What is FactMyth.com?

 - Once the site falls into a groove, and people start using it, we will be giving users a chance to submit their own Fact / Myth pages and even become authors.
 If things go really well we will be offering paid writing opportunities to readers who prove their salt.

-Thus, we plan to create a collaborative platform that is part familiar fact-busters and part familiar X-ipedia, and it all runs on the familiar WordPress platform.
+Thus, we plan to create (and are creating) a collaborative platform that is part familiar fact-busters and part familiar X-ipedia, and it all runs on the familiar WordPress platform.
 The concept being that while not everyone has a college degree or knows how to contribute to Wikipedia, everyone knows how to comment on a WordPress blog.

 More on How FactMyth Works